 I have written a more detailed reply to your critique on my website if you care to look at it.
 Hopefully it will help.

+This website USED TO BE CALLED supplement geek.com; but because of a trademark dispute, Joe Cannon's site is now SUPPLEMENTCLARITY.COM.
 I humbly disagree with Bernard about supplement-geek.com's review.
 Of course everyone knows you cannot do human testing of new products without going through a rigorous protocol.
 I was a research coordinator with a major university a while back, using cancer protocols, so I'm familiar with research.
 HOWEVER, the products supplement-geek reviews are supplements (things people are already buying and using) with ingredients people already have in our bodies or things we have all been eating or taking all of our lives!!
 Supplement-geek.com reviews "claims"that these supplement companies make about their products.
 It's different than cancer drugs or other new drugs or combinations.
 All Supplement-geek is pointing out in some cases is that no human studies have been done to correlate the claims with some scientific proof!
 He uses PubMed.gov, ClinicalTrials.gov, NIH, and other reputable sites for his information.
 He never says anyone should or should NOT buy anything.
 It is just information for consumers to use.
 As for ads, which website DOESN'T have ads???
 No one is COMMANDING anyone to press the ad buttons.
 These are the reasons I humbly disagree with you.
 I HAVE NEVER MET NOR AM I RELATED TO Supplement-geek.com.